itineca/itineca/content/talk/2020-05-SOBP-desvenlafaxine/index.md

 #  postcode: '94305'
 #  country: United States

-summary: Accepted for presentation at the Society for Biological Psychiatry Annual Meeting.
-In-person meeting cancelled due to the COVID-19 pandemic: e-poster available online.
+summary: "Accepted for presentation at the Society for Biological Psychiatry Annual Meeting.
+In-person meeting cancelled due to the COVID-19 pandemic: e-poster available online."
 abstract: ""

 # Talk start and end times.